 might charge a special fee for the kennel staff to meet you at the kennel

-For your pets kennel stay to go well, its not enough to select a kennel
+For your pets stay to go well, its not enough to select a kennel carefully;

-carefully; you also have to prepare your pet properly and care for it properly
+you also have to prepare your pet properly and then care for it properly

 after its stay.

-training.
-Second, make sure your pet has had all appropriate vaccinations.
+people.
+(Obedience training helps.)
+Second, make sure your pet has had